 For me, a visit to England would not be complete without discovering the history of the country.
-And what better way than to explore the history of the world famous bard, Shakespeare.
+And what better way than to explore the history of the world-famous bard, Shakespeare.
 The only place to do this is in Stratford-upon-Avon, in the West Midlands.
 This market town is where he was born and so, naturally, there are plenty of Shakespeare themed attractions and links to the poets.
 Here you can visit his grave, see where he went to school and visit the five Shakespeare Houses owned by the Shakespeare Birthplace Trust.

-The Shakespeare Houses were either owned by Shakespeare, or a member of his family.
+The Shakespeare Houses were either owned by Shakespeare or a member of his family.
 Three are in the centre of the town, two are a little out.
-In the houses you can learn about Shakespeare and life as a Tudor.
+In the houses, you can learn about Shakespeare and life as a Tudor.
 They are easily visited if you have a few days in Stratford, and it’s well worth seeing them all for an overall picture of Tudor life.
 Each one is unique, with a different focus.
 Read on to find out more about the Shakespeare Houses:

 The house of Shakespeare’s birth is easily found in the centre of town and is a good place to start when learning about the famous playwright.
 In this house, John Shakespeare (William’s father) lived and worked for 50 years, at that time it was the largest house on Henley Street.
 This is where William Shakespeare was born, grew up and spent the first five years of his marriage.

 From the outside, the house can be recognised not just by the hordes of tourists getting a picture, but by the Shakespeare Coat of Arms above the door to the left.
-You don’t enter the house directly from the street, but first go through a small museum about Shakespeare’s influence and legacy.
+You don’t enter the house directly from the street but first, go through a small museum about Shakespeare’s influence and legacy.
 This brings you to the back of the garden behind the house.

 Once in the house there are staff, dressed in Tudor garb, inside that are happy to help with any questions.
-As you progress through the house you will learnt about John Shakespeare, William Shakespeare, their family life and what happened to the house after John Shakespeare died.
+As you progress through the house you will learn about John Shakespeare, William Shakespeare, their family life and what happened to the house after John Shakespeare died.

 - Sir Walter Scott’s signature on the window that used to be in the birthing room;